 SERVICES: Mechanical and Electrical Engineering and Onsite Inspections

 The client needed to create a dedicated day hospital facility for adolescents with eating disorders, providing a safe, therapeutic environment for group activities, consultations and supervised meals.
-The space needed to include small and large activity rooms, consulting rooms, a dining area, kitchen and offices.
+Included in the space, small and large activity rooms, consulting rooms, a dining area, kitchen and offices.
 As a mental health facility, all fixtures and fittings had to meet anti-ligature requirements to protect vulnerable young people.
-The refurbishment had to be completed within a tight budget whilst the surrounding hospital remained operational.
-The design needed to comply with all relevant British Standards for healthcare environments whilst creating a space that felt supportive rather than clinical.
+Refurbishment had to be completed within a tight budget whilst the surrounding hospital remained operational.
+Compliance with all relevant British Standards for healthcare environments was required, whilst creating a space that felt supportive rather than clinical.

-The team delivered RIBA Stage 4 technical design and Stage 5 onsite inspection services for the refurbishment, working within the constraints of the existing building structure.
-The flat roof construction made routing services challenging, so we developed solutions that avoided removing internal ceilings.
+Our team delivered RIBA Stage 4 technical MEP design and Stage 5 onsite inspection services for the refurbishment, working within the constraints of the existing building structure.
+A challenge presented itself with the flat roof construction, which made routing services more difficult, so we developed solutions that avoided removing internal ceilings.

 Our design included: